 There are also a number of important recreation sites within this region of the Park, of which, the Ampang Recreational Forest is one.
 The Ampang Recreational Forest, also known as Taman Rimba Ampang or Bukit Belacan, is located about 13.5km east of Kuala Lumpur, following Jalan Ampang right to its very end.
 The site is easily accessible from the city and is a popular get away for a lazy, afternoon picnic by the river.

 The river is cool and clear, with many shallow pools to wade in and small rocks that provide natural massage.
-The recreational forest actually runs along the access road to the Ampang water in-take (which eventually supplies water to the Golden Triangle).
+The recreational forest actually runs along the access road to the Ampang water in-take (which supplies water to over 9,000 accounts in the Ampang area).
 Only authorized vehicles are allowed on the road to the in-take point, so it makes access to the river quite simple, especially for those with small children or with disabilities.
-You just need to walk along the road until you see a spot in the river that looks appealing, and then set up your picnic!The Ampang Recreational Forest has recently been put back under the management of the Selangor Forestry Department.
-The Department is doing a very good job keeping the area clean and fairly well maintained.
-There is a car park at the entrance to the recreation site, and a small playground for young children.
-There are a few changing hut and small gazebos to picnic under.
+You just need to walk along the road until you see a spot in the river that looks appealing, and then set up your picnic!

 Aside from lazing about and enjoying the fresh air and cool river, the Ampang Recreational Forest is a popular birding area, in part due to the easy road access, and also because of the number of beautiful birds that dwell in the forests there.
 It is possible that there are some trails in the vicinity, but these are not officially established trails, and it is not advisable to go hiking without informing the forestry department before hand.